Rigidity (K-theory): Gabber rigidity

 provided that n≥1 is an integer which is invertible in A.

-If n is not invertible in A, the result as above still holds, provided that K-theory is replaced by the fiber of the trace map between K-theory and topological cyclic homology.
+If n is not invertible in A, the result as above still holds, provided that K-theory is replaced by the fiber of the cyclotomic trace map between K-theory and topological cyclic homology.
 This was shown by Clausen, Mathew & Morrow (2021).

 Applications

 Jardine (1993) used Gabber's and Suslin's rigidity result to reprove Quillen's computation of K-theory of finite fields.